 King Of Sardinia – Piedmont

 Emanuele’s father abdicated the throne after suffering a terrible military defeat.
-Emanuelle Vittorio became the new king of Sardinia – Piedmont on the 23rd of March, 1849.
+Emanuelle Vittorio became the new king of Sardinia – Piedmont on the 23rd of March, 1849 CE.
 As the new king of Sardinia, he sided with Britain and France in the Crimean War.

 Emanuelle Vitorio II would play a significant role during the unification of Italy.
-He accomplished this by taking advantage of Sardinia’s wealth to afford his goal of a unified Italy.
+He accomplished this by taking advantage of Sardinia’s great wealth in order to fund his goal of a unified Italy.

-His hard work paid off, and his time as the King of Sicily would end on the 17th of March, 1861.
+His hard work paid off, and his time as the King of Sardinia would end on the 17th of March, 1861 CE.